Learn More about Member Benefits

 Speaker: Warren Barnett

-Whether it's the high-risk member who presents at account opening, or the everyday account that begins to change its pattern, understanding when to step up the due diligence on the account is essential.
+Whether it's the high-risk member at account opening or the everyday account that begins to change its pattern, understanding when to step up the due diligence on the account is essential.
 Equally important is knowing when a more intensely monitored account can be de-escalated to a reduced level of due diligence.
-This session will explore the concepts essential to managing an enhanced due diligence program.
+Hear from your peer and practioner, Warren Barnett Vice President of Risk Management for Hudson Heritage FCU, as he shares This session will explore the concepts essential to managing an enhanced due diligence program based on your business model.

 Much of the world of financial crimes investigations and BSA/AML compliance is driven from the expectations of the regulators.
 This dynamic and lively discussion will feature state and federal regulators sharing their insights into the current priorities and vulnerabilities in BSA/ML in 2019.